 Yet, no one knew who died when.
 Or why her cousin was dead as well.
 Or why… well, a lot of people died when connected to the two families.
 They weren’t exactly on the same side.
 They held the city in the palm of their hand like the territory they lived on were castles, and all the land they could see was their kingdom.
-Lots of people had died with connections to the two families, in recent months.
+Lots of people had died with connections to the two families in recent months.
 Some even said that the two had planned to fake their deaths and were killed by a third, making it a double homicide.
 All Jules knew was that it could not be this easy.

 Jules… she wasn’t sure that she liked the name.
 Julia?
 Jewel?
 She could just use her real name, but then would that not go against the principle of it all?
-She needed to discard the identity in total, that was what she needed to do.
-A new name, and she needed to bleach her hair.
+She needed to discard the identity in total, that was what she needed to do: a new name and she needed to bleach her hair.

 Luna?
 Too romantic.
 Anne?
 Too simple.

 “We can’t stay here for too long.”
 His voice was lost without his accent, although it tried to peak through.
-It was without the charm, the edge, the danger and allure.
+His voice was without the charm, the edge, the danger and allure.
 Perhaps it was for the best.
 He was supposed to be dead and his charming voice was not supposed to be recognizable.
 Nor were his eyes and hair.
 He’d done a messy job of the hair, dying it black, as if that would solve all his problems.
 He was a blonde, he should have gone red, at least that they could die easily enough and it wouldn’t fade.
 His eyes were red from the contacts but the brown lenses looked natural enough and with the glasses he had laid over his face he looked different.

 He wore a hoodie not a jacket, sweats not slacks, running shoes that looked second hand, and gloves to hide his hands.
-He was better at makeup than she was, it was a skill he boasted about.
-One that she had never expected to be true, yet his nose looked different, his skin was dusted in freckles, and he had a paler complexion.
+He was better at makeup than she was, a skill he boasted about.
+It was one that she had never expected to be true, yet his nose looked different, his skin was dusted in freckles, and he had a paler complexion.

 “Mercedes.”
 She told him.